-Cleveland Steel Tool Ironworkers allow for Oversize 241 Punch and 28XX Die tooling to be installed in either the punch station or the open station.
+Cleveland Steel Tool Ironworkers allow for Oversize 241 Punch and 28XX Die tooling to be installed in the punch station of your 60 Ton Ironworker.
 241/28XX tooling has a capacity of a 4" round hole through 1/8" thick mild steel.

-241 Punch tooling fits within the open or standard punch station of the machine.
+241 Punch tooling fits within the punch station of the machine.
 241/28XX tooling includes an oversize 241 punch stripper, 241 punch holder assembly, 28XX die table and wrench.
 Punch and dies are wearing parts and will need to be maintained or replaced over time.
 When installing 241 punch and 28XX die tooling please observe the following steps: